The Emergency Stop Game

 So we did some exploring to see which sites had written about reaction times previously.
 We discovered they tended to be loosely science-based.

-We discovered a bunch of scientific studies that revealed some common factors affecting your reactions.
-They included things like your age, how much sleep you’ve had, how many units of alcohol you drink each week, how much caffeine you’ve consumed, and whether you’re left-handed or right-handed (left-handed people are faster apparently).
+This included things like your age, how much sleep you had last night, how many units of alcohol you drink each week, how much caffeine you’ve consumed that day, and whether you’re left-handed or right-handed (left-handed people are faster apparently).

-A lot of media want to cover new content formats, especially interactive ones that will send lots of traffic their way, but they need a reason to do so.
+A lot of media like to cover new content formats, especially ones that will send lots of traffic their way, but they need a reason to do so.

 After receiving some instructions, the game starts, and you’re driving along…